THIS DATE IN HISTORY: April 25

 Lemieux ties playoff records by scoring five goals and finishing with eight points, powering the Pittsburgh Penguins to a 10-7 victory against the Philadelphia Flyers in Game 5 of the Patrick Division Final at the Civic Center.

-Lemieux scores three goals in the first 6:55, setting a playoff record for the fastest three goals from the start of a game.
-He scores his fourth of the game at 17:09 of the first period, tying the mark for the most goals in a period, and matches the record for goals in a playoff game with five when he scores an into empty net with 37 seconds remaining.
+Lemieux scores three times in the first 6:55, setting a playoff record for the fastest three goals from the start of a game.
+He scores his fourth of the game at 17:09 of the first period, tying the mark for the most goals in a period, and matches the record for goals in a playoff game with five when he scores into an empty net with 37 seconds remaining.
 Lemieux also has three second-period assists; his eight points tie the single-game playoff record set by Patrik Sundstrom of the New Jersey Devils one year earlier.
 His five goals match the mark set by Maurice Richard and equaled by Darryl Sittler and Reggie Leach.

 "I've had a lot of great games," he says, "but under a lot of pressure like that, a key game for the team, I think that was one of the best."